EESSI/docs/docs/blog/posts/2026/01/Spack-on-top-of-EESSI-PoC.md

 This work is being done in collaboration with members of the Spack development team, including Todd Gamblin and Massimiliano Culpo.

+The code and scripts developed for this proof-of-concept are available in the [EasySpack repository](https://github.com/lorisercole/easyspack).
+See "Approach #2 [legacy]" in the README for implementation details.

 For updates, check the [dedicated support issue](https://gitlab.com/eessi/support/-/issues/170) that was opened on using Spack on top of EESSI, or stay tuned for future blog posts!